andrewatts85/shopify-notes/notes/influencer-marketing-shopify.md

 2. Find 10 - 20 influencers
 3. Make sure they have a social engagement rating of 2.5+
 4. Scale your influencers: Start at 100k - 300k => 500 - 750k => 1m+
-5. Post 1 ad every 3 hrs for a total of 12 (4 x 3)
+5. Post 1 ad every 3 hrs for a total of 12 hrs (4 x 3)
 6. Get 100+ sales on Instagram
 7. Use Pixel data from Facebook to create a LAA for Facebook ads
 8. Retail w/ Discount on Facebook